-As shown in Figure 60: MVPN inter-AS Option B OAM, the echo request for VPN recursive FEC is generated from the root node by executing the p2mp-lsp-ping with the vpn-recursive-fec option.
+As shown in the preceding figure, the echo request for VPN recursive FEC is generated from the root node by executing the p2mp-lsp-ping with the vpn-recursive-fec option.
 When the echo request reaches the leaf, the leaf uses the sub-TLV within the echo request to identify the corresponding VPN via the FEC which includes the RD, the root, and the P2MP-ID.

 After identifying the VPRN, the echo response is sent back via the VPRN and unicast routes.
-There should be a unicast route (for example, root 10.0.0.14, as shown in Figure 60: MVPN inter-AS Option B OAM) present in the leaf VPRN to allow the unicast routing of the echo reply back to the root via VPRN.
+A unicast route (for example, root 10.0.0.14, as shown in Figure 60: MVPN inter-AS Option B OAM) must be present in the leaf VPRN to allow the unicast routing of the echo reply back to the root via VPRN.
 To distribute this root from the root VPRN to all VPRN leafs, a loopback interface should be configured in the root VPRN and distributed to all leafs via MP-BGP unicast routes.